gcw07/dotfiles/README.md

 # My dotfiles

+This repository is based around the dotfiles by [Freek Van der Herten](https://github.com/freekmurze/dotfiles) and [Dries Vints](https://github.com/driesvints/dotfiles) and modified for my own personal setup.

 ## A Fresh macOS Setup

 These instructions are for when you've already set up your dotfiles.
-If you want to get started with your own dotfiles you can [find instructions below](#your-own-dotfiles).

 ### Before you re-install